VIPriors/vipriors.github.io/index.md

 ## VIPriors Challenges

-We present the "Visual Inductive Priors for Data-Efficient Computer Vision" challenges.
-We offer four challenges, where models are to be trained from scratch, and we reduce the number of training samples to a fraction of the full set.
+We presented the "Visual Inductive Priors for Data-Efficient Computer Vision" challenges.
+We offered four challenges, where models are to be trained from scratch, and we reduced the number of training samples to a fraction of the full set.

 Please see the [challenges page](/challenges) for the results of the challenges.